globalbiodata/inventory_2022/src/README.md

 ## Checking URLs

-`check_urls.py` checks if each URL gives a return code of '200' meaning good.
-If the URL returns any other code, or causes an exception, it is noted that the URL in the abstract is not available.
+`check_urls.py` checks each extracted URL by submitting a request.
+The status of the request (either a status code or the returned error message if an exception occurs) is recorded in a new column labeled extracted_url_status.

-For those that did not give a 200 code, the script checks the [Internet Archive WaybackMachine](https://archive.org/help/wayback_api.php) to see if there exists an archived snapshot of the given URL.
+Then, each URL is submitted to [Internet Archive WaybackMachine](https://archive.org/help/wayback_api.php) to see if there exists an archived snapshot of the given URL.
 If so, this is marked as the checked URL.

+Since this process can take quite a while, it is implemented to allow for asynchronous parallelization.
+Each core supplied can submit a request at the same time, and as soon as one core finishes, it submits another.
+By default all available cores are used, but the desired number of cores can be specified with the `-c|--cores` flag.

+Additionally, a `-v|--verbose` flag is available for debugging.

 # Manual Workflow Examples